 Every Calico Maine Coon is unique – no two coats ever the same.
-You might hear this pattern referred to as tricolor, part-color, and white, or piebald.
+You might hear this pattern referred to as tricolor, parti-color and white, or piebald.

 A dilute calico Maine Coon has muted versions of the dense coat colors because of the presence of the dilution gene (see more about this a bit later on).

-Dense Shell Calico
+3. Dense Shell Calico Maine Coon

-Each hair shaft on the cat’s back, sides, and tail is lightly tipped with black and shades of red.
+Each hair shaft on the cat’s back, sides, and tail, is lightly tipped with black and shades of red.
 Its face and legs can also have shaded tips.
 Finally, the underparts of the cat are mainly white.

-Dilute Shell Calico
+4. Dilute Shell Calico Maine Coon

 The dilute shell calico Maine Coon is very similar to the dense shell calico but where the dense version is black with shades of red, the dilute version has patches of blue (grey) and shades of cream.

-Dense Shaded Calico
+5. Dense Shaded Calico Maine Coon

 A dense shaded calico Maine Coon is white with unbrindled patches of black and shades of red.
 It has a mantle of black and red shading along its sides, face, and tail.

-Dilute Shaded Calico
+6. Dilute Shaded Calico Maine Coon

 The dilute shaded calico Maine Coon has the same patterns as the dense shaded cat but in place of black fur it has blue (grey) and in place of shades of red it has shades of cream.

-Dense Calico Smoke
+7. Dense Calico Smoke Maine Coon

 Pure white fur is also found on the underparts of the cat.
 When it sits still, this cat looks similar to a dense calico but as it moves the white beneath the red and black fur is obvious.

-Dilute Calico Smoke
+8. Dilute Calico Smoke Maine Coon

 The dilute calico smoke Maine Coon is similar to the dense calico smoke but has blue (grey) fur in place of black and shades of cream in place of shaded of red.

-How Calico Maine Coons Are Made
+How Calico Maine Coons Occur